The Baire closure and its logic: Preliminaries

 If in addition $R$ is symmetric, then we say that $(W,R)$ is an {\em $\sf S5$-frame.} We will tacitly identify an $\sf S4$-frame with the associated topological space and even with the associated Kuratowski algebra.

 It is well known that the topologies arising from $\sf S4$-frames are {\em Alexandroff spaces}; that is, topologies where arbitrary intersections of open sets are open.
 It is a consequence of the results of McKinsey and Tarski \cite{MT44} and Kripke \cite{Kri63} that $\sf S4$ is sound for the class of closure algebras, and complete for the class of $\sf S4$-frames.
-It is well known that $\sf S4$ and $\sf S5$ are strongly complete, both with respect to the consequence relation we are considering (also known as the `global consequence relation') \cite{RS63} and the `local' consequence relation, which is defined pointwise \cite{BRV01}.
+It is well known that $\sf S4$ and $\sf S5$ are strongly complete, with respect to both global and local consequence relations; both consequence relations are discussed in \cite{BRV01}; on the other hand, \cite{RS63} only focuses on the global consequence relation (using different terminology), which is the route we take here.
 The literature typically considers countable languages, but the adaptation of these results to uncountable languages is straightforward; we provide a sketch below.

 \begin{theorem} For an infinite cardinal $\lambda$, we have: \begin{enumerate} \item[{\em (1)}] ${\sf S4}^\lambda$ and ${\sf S4U}^\lambda$ are strongly complete for the class of all $\sf S4$-frames of cardinality at most $\lambda$. \item[{\em (2)}] ${\sf S5}^\lambda$ and ${\sf S5U}^\lambda$ are strongly complete for the class of all $\sf S5$-frames of cardinality at most $\lambda$. \end{enumerate} \end{theorem}